 All types of companies can benefit from putting Lightspeed to work for them, but the company has definitely put a special emphasis on the retail world.

-First off you’ll enjoy access to unlimited 24/7 customer support, as well as a free one-on-one onboarding session to make sure that you and your staff will be able to operate the system without any major hangups.
+First off, you’ll enjoy access to unlimited 24/7 customer support, as well as a free one-on-one onboarding session to make sure that you and your staff will be able to operate the system without any major hangups.

 Once you’ve got Lightspeed running in-house, you can use its comprehensive employee management to stay on top of your workforce, and the customer relations management system in order to improve your follow-up with customers.
 And in what is definitely a boon for just about any business, the platform integrates with a number of programs that businesses love to run, including MailChimp and Quickbooks, to name just two.
-This is in addition to the extensive analytics compiled by the company, which can provide you with great insight on your business.
+This is in addition to the extensive analytics compiled by the company, which can provide you with great insight into your business.

-The company allows you to order a wide range of hardware, if need be, and provides an extensive online knowledge base.
+The company allows you to order a wide range of hardware if need be and provides an extensive online knowledge base.

 - No monthly fee, users pay a flat rate on transactions (slightly more for online sales)